my443/portfolio-gallery/readme.md

 Possible TODO items:
 [ ] Make the carousel swipe-able.
 So that if you are on a mobile device you can swipe left and right to navigate the pictures.
 [ ] When you stretch out the carousel on a mobile device, the arrows no longer line up with the middle of the veritical modal.
+[ ] Create a default picture for when it can't find the image it is looking for in the carousel.
+[ ] Set a fixed padding around the preview picture.
+So that it doesn't end up against the border when you shrink the window.